 You can check your refund status within four weeks of mailing a paper return or 14 business days of e-filing a return.

-D.C. taxpayers aren’t likely to get seats in Congress any time soon, so taxation without representation likely will continue for the 2018 tax year.
+D.C. taxpayers aren’t likely to get seats in Congress any time soon, so taxation without representation likely will continue.
 But even if you aren’t happy about paying federal and district-level taxes, be sure to comply with the tax rules and submit your D.C. tax returns in time to avoid penalties that could arise from not filing taxes or paying on time.

 Jennifer Samuel, senior tax product specialist for Credit Karma Tax®, has more than a decade of experience in the tax preparation industry, including work as a tax analyst and tax preparation professional.
 She holds a bachelor’s degree in accounting from Saint Leo University.
 You can find her on LinkedIn.